EsteemedIO/esteemedio.github.io/_posts/2020-08-04-can-hiring-remote-developers-save-my-agency-money.md

 > “95% of employers say that telework has a high impact on employee retention.”— PGI.com

-We see it every day on the happy faces of our clients and the [Esteemed Talent Network](https://esteemed.io/blog/2020/07/25/5-reasons-why-you-should-join-a-talent-network/){:target='_blank'}.
+We see it every day on the happy faces of our clients and the [Esteemed Colleagues Community](https://esteemed.io/blog/2020/07/25/5-reasons-why-you-should-join-a-talent-network/){:target='_blank'}.
 That’s good business.

 ### **The Bottom-Line for Your Business or Agency**